-English Abstracts of the Hebrew Articles
+Abstracts

-The Identification of Ramathaim: A Capital of Toparchy in the Hasmonean Period
+The identification of Ramathaim: A capital of a toparchy in the Hasmonean period

 Dvir Raviv

-The identification of Ramathaim, mentioned as the capital of a Hasmonean period toparchy, is an unsolved issue in the historical geography of Palestine.
-Its identification is closely linked to the vagueness associated with the Old Testament Haramah/Haramathaim Zophim and the New Testament Arimathea.
-Based on a biblical-geography analysis, Yoel Elitzur, followed by Eitan Klein and Chezky Bezalel, proposed a location in the western Bethel Highlands.
-Klein and Bezalel went further and pointed to a specific site, Khirbet es-Shuna – near the modern village of Deir Amar – where there was a large Iron Age settlement.
-Building on this identification, which relates exclusively to the biblical place, and based on the most recent archaeological finds, I propose that identifying Second Temple Ramathaim, too, with Kh. es-Shuna and its environs.
-The lack of a phonetic resemblance between the ancient name and the Arabic designation of this site can be explained by the discontinuity of settlement in the Bethel Highlands.
-The data of surveys and excavations conducted in the region in recent years, as well as a study of the preservation of ancient names in the Bethel Highlands in the Onomasticon of Eusebius, support the thesis that the dissimilarity of names is due to the break in settlement there in the Late Roman period.
-The article demonstrates the importance of geographical and spatial archaeological research for historical geography studies, in light of the disconnection in the preservation of ancient toponyms and the limits imposed on archaeological research.
+The identification of Ramathaim, the capital of a toparchy of the Hasmonean period mentioned in ***, remains unresolved due to the vagueness of the Old Testament Haramah/Haramathaim Zophim and the New Testament Arimathea.
+Based on a biblical-geographical analysis, Yoel Elitzur suggested a location in the western Bethel Highlands.
+Eitan Klein and Chezky Bezalel went further, pointing to a specific site, Khirbet es-Shuna, near the modern village of Deir Amar, that bears traces of a large Iron Age settlement.
+Building on this identification and drawing on the most recent archaeological finds, I propose identifying the Second Temple Ramathaim with Kh. es-Shuna and its environs.
+The lack of any phonetic resemblance between the ancient and Arabic names of this site can be explained by the discontinuous settlement in the Bethel Highlands during the Roman period.
+Data from recent surveys and excavations conducted in the region, as well as the preservation of ancient names in the Bethel Highlands in Eusebius’ Onomasticon support this hypothesis.
+This article demonstrates the importance of geographical and spatial archaeological research to the study of historical geography in light of the lack of continuity in ancient toponyms’ preservation and the limits this impose on archaeological research.

-Keywords: Ramathaim-Arimathea, Haramathaim Zophim, the Three Toparchies, Khirbet es-Shuna, preservation of ancient toponyms
+Keywords: Ramathaim-Arimathea; Haramathaim Zophim; Three Toparchies; Khirbet es-Shuna; preservation of ancient toponyms

-Underground Storage System XXXIV at Hotvat 'Ethri and the Chronological Development of the Underground Hiding Complexes at Judea
+Underground storage system XXXIV at Hotvat 'Ethri and the chronological development of the underground hiding complexes in Judea

-Eitan Klein, Amir Ganor, Gidon Goldenberg and Boaz Zissu
+Eitan Klein, Amir Ganor, Gidon Goldenberg, and Boaz Zissu

-Horvat ‘Ethri is situated on a hilltop in the Judean Shephelah, c.
-35 km southwest of Jerusalem.
-The site extends over approximately 2 hectares.
-In 2015 and 2016, excavations were conducted at the site on behalf of the Israel Antiquities Authority.
-During the excavations a building (F) located in the northwestern part of the site was uncovered.
+Horvat ‘Ethri is situated on a hilltop site two extending over approximately hectares in the Judean Shephelah, about thirty-five kilometers southwest of Jerusalem.
+In 2015 and 2016, excavations on behalf of the Israel Antiquities Authority were conducted at the site, during which a building (F) was uncovered in the northwestern part of the site.

-This article will present the results of the excavation in Building F and will focus on the finding of an underground storage system hewn below the floor level of one of the building's rooms.
-The architectural plan of the subterranean system and the findings discovered in it indicate that it was initially used as a facility to hide agricultural produce during the first century CE and during the Great revolt was used as a hiding place for the inhabitants of the settlement.
-In our opinion, this system and similar subterranean storage systems from the first century CE served as a prototype for the development of the underground hiding complexes that were used by the Jewish inhabitants of Palestine two generations later, during the Bar Kokhba revolt.
+This article will present the results of the excavation of Building F, focusing on the underground storage system hewn below the floor level of one its rooms.
+The architectural plan of the subterranean system, as well as the findings in it, indicate that when built in the first century CE, it was initially used as a facility for hiding agricultural produce.
+Later, during the Great Revolt, it was turned into a hiding place for the settlement’s inhabitants.
+In our opinion, this and similar subterranean storage systems of the first century CE served as the prototypes for the underground hiding complexes used by the Jewish inhabitants of Palestine two generations later during the Bar Kokhba Revolt.

-Keywords: Second Temple Period, hiding complexes, Jewish war, Bar Kokhba war, Kh.
-'Ethri, Roman role in Judaea
+Keywords: Second Temple Period; hiding complexes; Jewish War; Bar Kokhba Revolt; Kh.
+'Ethri; Roman role in Judaea

-Insight into the route of the Third Wall of Jerusalem through Re-Mapping
+Insight into the route of the Third Wall of Jerusalem through re-mapping

 Yosef Spiezer